maxibor/corecomb/README.md

     </a>
 </p>

-**CoRecomb**: create a XMFA file from Panaroo core gene alignments to detect recombination in core-genome using ClonalFrameML
+**Corecomb**: create a XMFA file from Panaroo core gene alignments to detect recombination in core-genome using ClonalFrameML.

-# Installation
+## Installation

 ```bash
 pip install corecomb
 ```

-# Quick start
+## Quick start

 If you are in Panaroo output directory, just run: